 Tip 5: Reorder your files

-It's very handy to have all your data organized within Google Drive.
-You don't have to drag and rearrange every item one by one, simply reorder everything in bulk.
-You can reorder all your files and sort them by name, last modified, and last opened.
+It's convenient to have all your data organized within Google Drive.
+You don't have to drag and rearrange every item, simply reorder everything in bulk.
+You can reorder your files and sort them by name, last modified, and last opened.

 If you're a desktop user, open Google Drive on the browser.
 Look for the current sorting criteria and click on it.
 Change the sorter to reorder your files.
 Click on the arrow the change the arrangement from ascending to descending order.